Web2App-app/app/README.md

 `node >= 12.0.0`

-To start the dev server:
+### To start the dev server:

 1. `npm install`
 2. `npm start`

+Runs the app in the development mode.
+Open http://localhost:8000 to view it in the browser.

-To build and host the app:
+### To build and host the app:

 1. `npm run build`
 2. `firebase deploy`